Professor and Graduate Program Director, Theological Studies

 He regularly serves as Expert Witness in court cases of asylum and deportation, especially connected with religious persecution, discrimination, and human rights in Romania.
 See an article on a case of deportation won in Canada where he was an expert witness: Gabrielle Giroday, “Roma man allowed to stay in Canada, says federal AG: Romania fails in attempt to get man extradited,” Canadian Lawyer (August 13, 2018)

 1. Lucian Turcescu and Lavinia Stan, eds., Churches, Memory and Justice in Post-communism (Palgrave MacMillan, 2021).

-2. Lucian Turcescu and Lavinia Stan, eds., Church Reckoning with Communism in Post-1989 Romania (under contract with Rowman & Littlefield, forthcoming in 2020).
+2. Lucian Turcescu and Lavinia Stan, eds., Church Reckoning with Communism in Post-1989 Romania (Lexington Books, an imprint of Rowman & Littlefield, 2021).